 Recipe Test: Nissin Cup Noodle Curry using Tomato Juice

-Actually, some Japanese like to create a new flavor by adding something to the Cup Noodles, so if you search for such recipes using Nissin Cup Noodles on the internet offered in Japanese, you can find a lot.
+Some people like to create a new flavor by adding something to the Cup Noodles, so if you search for such recipes on the internet offered in Japanese, you can find a lot.

-As I shared a unique recipe using Nissin Cup Noodle Soy Sauce the other day, I actually like to try those recipes, and today I wanted to try another with Nissin Cup Noodle Curry and a recipe that was on Nissin’s official website before.
+As I shared a unique recipe using Nissin Cup Noodle Soy Sauce the other day, I actually like to try those recipes.

 Nissin Cup Noodle Curry using Tomato Juice

-What I prepared for the recipe are only 3 ingredients, Nissin Cup Noodle Curry, 100 % tomato juice (no salt added), and water.
+What I prepared for that recipe are only 3 ingredients, Nissin Cup Noodle Curry, 100 percent tomato juice (no salt added), and water.

-3 minutes later, remove the top paper lid and you can enjoy the tomato curry ramen noodle soup, which looks kind of like Spaghetti Naporitan, a popular Japanese pasta dish.
+3 minutes later, remove the paper lid, and it’s ready to eat.
+These noodles look kind of like Spaghetti Naporitan, a popular Japanese pasta dish.